ETCHED IN MEMORY

 ABOUT THE FILM

-Between air raids, they campaign for political prisoners like Nariman Dzhelyal and lead efforts to rescue abducted museum director Leila Ibrahimova.
+Etched in Memory follows Crimean Tatar activists Zarema and Eskender Bariiev as they raise three children under missile fire in war-scarred Kyiv—while also fighting to liberate their occupied homeland, Crimea.
+Between air raids, they campaign to free political prisoners like Nariman Dzhelyal and lead efforts to rescue abducted museum director Leila Ibrahimova.
 They also stand beside fellow refugees: Rustem, seeking justice for his teenage son killed in a strike, and Elena, mourning her fallen soldier husband.

 Christina Paschyn is a Ukrainian American journalist and filmmaker.
 Etched in Memory is her debut feature documentary.

-Her award-winning short documentary, A Struggle for Home: The Crimean Tatars (2015), received nine international awards, including Best International Film at the DC Independent Film Festival.
+Her award-winning short documentary, A Struggle for Home: The Crimean Tatars (2015), won nine awards, including Best International Film at the DC Independent Film Festival.
 The film screened at the European Parliament in Brussels and the Kennan Institute at the Wilson Center in Washington, D.C., and was broadcast by Al Jazeera Documentary and Axess TV.
 It is available on Amazon Prime Video.

 MEET THE DIRECTOR